Getting started with IPHost Network Monitor

 - send SMS (short message) via GSM phone/modem or email;

 - play sound (both in web interface and monitoring service);

-- execute a program (for automatic problem resolving);
+- execute a program (for automatic problem resolving) or Python script;

 - execute a script on remote computer via SSH;